amartin755/tcppump/README.md

     cd tcpdump
     cmake -S src -B build

-If you use mingw with make add the following cmake parameter:
+If you use 'mingw' and 'make' add the following cmake parameter:

     -G "MinGW Makefiles"

-To enable unit test targets add the following cmake paramaters:
+To enable unit test targets add the following cmake paramater:

     -DWITH_UNITTESTS=1